Ketei/nexus-forge/README.md

-# 🛠️ Nexus Forge - The Comprehensive Godot Data Forge
+# Nexus Forge - A Godot Game Data Manager

-**Nexus Forge** is a powerful, open-source **Godot Engine plugin** designed to handle the foundational data architecture for your game.
-Built entirely in **GDScript**, it provides a suite of visual editor tools for managing everything from complex dialogue to player stats, without enforcing any specific UI, giving you maximum creative freedom.
+**Nexus Forge** is a powerful, open-source **Godot Engine plugin** designed to handle the basic data of your game.
+Built entirely in **GDScript**, it provides a range of visual editor tools for managing everything from complex dialogue, player stats, items, quests and more without enforcing any specific UI, giving you maximum creative freedom.

-## ⚠️ Alpha Stage Warning
 > [!IMPORTANT]
 > This plugin is currently in the **Alpha stage**.
 While the tools are functional the **Graphical User Interface (GUI)** and internal API definitions (class names, function names) may change significantly before the Beta release.
 > **Use of this plugin is recommended for testing, evaluation, or as a VERY bold choice for current projects.** It is not yet considered reliable for production projects, expect bugs.